-- conduct veterinary practice from premises not previously approved as veterinary premises;
+- conduct veterinary practice from premises not approved as veterinary premises

-- upgrade approved veterinary premises to a higher level of practice i.e. consulting rooms to surgery/clinic or surgery/clinic to hospital/centre.
+- upgrade approved veterinary premises to a higher level of practice:

 Conditions of approval

-Routinely a Board inspection will be conducted in all applications where the premises are wholly owned by non-veterinarians including animal welfare groups and the premises are intended for the conduct of general anaesthetic procedures.
+Board inspections will mostly be conducted for applications where the premises are wholly owned by non-veterinarians, including animal welfare groups.

-Premises can be inspected as the result of any complaint lodged with the Board relating to the standard of practice conducted thereat.
+Premises can be inspected as the result of any complaint lodged with the Board relating to the standard of practice conducted.

 Random inspections of premises are conducted at the Board's discretion.